gopheracademy/gopheracademy-web/content/advent-2015/reducing-boilerplate-with-go-generate.md

 [`mockery`][mockery] is the main reason I started contributing to [`testify/mock`][testify-mock] and became a maintainer for `testify`.
-However, since it was developed before `go/types` was part of the standard library in 1.5, it's implemented usding the lower level `go/ast` which makes the code harder to follow and also introduces some bugs like [failing to generate mocks from interfaces using composition][mockery-issue].
+However, because it was developed before `go/types` was part of the standard library in 1.5, it's implemented using the lower level `go/ast`, which makes the code harder to follow and also introduces some bugs like [failing to generate mocks from interfaces using composition][mockery-issue].